Apply Now

 DETAILS

 This laboratory course is utilized to enhance and reinforce material taught didactically in CVS 221.
 Students learn scanning techniques in the laboratory on real-time ultrasound equipment.
-Correlation of theory to practice is measured through scanning assignments and competency exams over the course of the semester.
+Correlation of theory to practice is measured through scanning assignments and proficiency exams over the course of the semester.

 DMS 306